shamima-g/github-slack-devops-management/README.md

 ---
 ## Running the Sample
 In the **Demo Folder**,
-- To post commits info to Slack, click on the function named PostCommitsToSlack.
+- To post commits info to Slack, click on the function `PostCommitsToSlack`.
 Enter parameters as follows:
    - `Per_page`: 1
    - `Since`: start date of commits (e.g Yesterday's date or any other date before ‘until date below’: 2021-05-26)
    - `Until`: end date of commits (e.g Today's date : 2021-05-27)
-- To post issues info to Slack, click on the function named PostIssuesToSlack.
+- To post issues info to Slack, click on the function `PostIssuesToSlack`.
 [GitHub Issues API reference](https://docs.github.com/en/rest/reference/issues) provides a list of paramaters that can be used with the API call.
 In our sample, we are using the following hard-coded values:
    - filter : all
 Other parameters are as follows:
   - `Per_page`: 1